SiddhantSharma64/MAT_Prediction/DEPLOYMENT_CHECKLIST.md

 2. **Port Issues**: Ensure PORT environment variable is handled
 3. **Memory Issues**: Models are ~7MB total, should be fine on free tier
 4. **Timeout Issues**: First request might be slow due to model loading
+5. **Version Compatibility**: Updated to Python 3.12.7 for better compatibility

 ### **Monitoring:**
 - Use `/health` endpoint to check application status